Like a Boss: How to Delegate

 This isn't permission to be a lazy slore but some tasks can be done just as well (perhaps even better) by someone that's not you.

 How was my son benefitting from spending his days with his tired crabby mother?
 The little immune protection he was getting and the financial benefits of not putting him in daycare were minuscule compared to the strain it put on our family.
-We functioned like this for the first year of our tiny babe's life.

 I was operating on empty at all times.
 I didn't know how I could possibly take on more but I needed to increase my FTE in order to pay for daycare.
 I switched to a different department in the hospital and started working day/night rotation instead of straight evenings.
 We signed the babe up for full-time daycare, I started meeting with a therapist weekly and I hopped on some anti-depressants.